icosa-foundation/icosa-godot-addon/README.md

 ## Building & Contributing

-The plugin ships as standard Godot addon scripts.
 Open the repository as a Godot project to iterate on the UI scenes (`browser.tscn`, `search.tscn`, etc.) and scripts under `addons/icosa`.
 Contributions are welcome via pull requests.

 ## License